Aggies Enter New Conference With Lots Of Talent But Cautious Of Unknowns With New League

-Jeremiah Larsen is in his third season as an assistant coach for Utah State after joining the staff in February, 2011.
+Jeremiah Larsen is in his second season as associate coach and his fourth season overall at Utah State after joining the staff in February, 2011.

 At USU, Larsen is the Aggies' recruiting coordinator, in addition to being in charge of the team's defensive scouting and statistical analysis and analytics.